The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 How to Get to Moraine Lake

 Moraine Lake is about 9 miles (14 km) from Lake Louise, and you can get there by taking a Parks Canada shuttle, Roam Public Transit, a commercial bus tour, or hiking/biking there.
-They no longer allow you to park a car on your own, so these are your only options!
+They no longer allow personal vehicles, so these are your only options!
 Plan ahead and book your shuttle ticket in advance; I’ll cover more on the Park & Ride Shuttle in the next section of this Banff itinerary.

 All in all, Moraine Lake is a must-see destination on your Banff itinerary.
 It’s truly breathtaking and a memorable experience for anyone who loves nature and adventure.
 I’m not being dramatic when I say it’s a Canadian paradise!